jdhayes/funbox/README.md

 At this point you could transfer the `funbox.img` image and `funannotate` symlink to a remote machine if needed.

-   3. Add to install parent directory to PATH:
+   3. Add parent directory to PATH:

    ```bash
    export PATH=/path/to/image/and/symlink/directory:$PATH